Why Hurricane Charters?

 What type of bait will we be using?

 I use artificial lures almost exclusively on my charters (and for my own personal fishing) instead of live/cut bait.
 Lures are more challenging and require some degree of skill - but the reward and satisfaction of you tricking that fish into biting is worth it.
-Artificials will include topwater plugs (exciting strikes), jigs, soft plastic swim baits, spoons (redfish love that gold flashing), spinnerbaits, etc. The flies we use are hand tied by me - although you are certainly welcome to bring your own "magic never fail" Redfish pattern.
+Artificials will include topwater plugs (exciting strikes), jigs, soft plastic swim baits, spoons (redfish love 'em), etc. The flies we use are hand tied by me - although you are certainly welcome to bring your own "magic" Redfish pattern.
 I will provide guidance as to how and when to use a given lure.

 I will occasionally have customers use live pinfish or shrimp certain times of the year when conditions dictate.